Bog asphodel

 Plant response to fire

-Fire can benefit bog asphodel populations, with burnt plots of blanket bog in Northern England showing higher frequencies of this species relative to un-burned plots (Forrest & Smith, 1975).
-However, the timing and severity of fire is likely crucial to impacts on bog asphodel populations, with summer wildfires reducing the abundance of bog asphodel and sometimes causing local losses (Summerfield, 1974; Kelly et al, 2023).
-Bog asphodel can survive frequent, low-intensity burns, although they may reduce plant vigour (Summerfield, 1974).
+Fire can benefit bog asphodel populations, with burnt plots of blanket bog in Northern England showing higher frequencies of this species relative to un-burned plots (Forrest and Smith 1975).
+However, the timing and severity of fire is likely crucial to impacts on bog asphodel populations, with summer wildfires reducing the abundance of bog asphodel and sometimes causing local losses (Summerfield, 1974; Kelly et al. 2023).
+Bog asphodel can survive frequent, low-intensity burns, although they may reduce plant vigour (Summerfield 1974).

 Timing of life history